Low-cost Embedded Breathing Rate Determination Using 802.15.4z IR-UWB Hardware for Remote Healthcare: Methodology

 The preprocessing pipeline is shown in Figs. \ref{fig:preprocessing_pipeline}a to \ref{fig:preprocessing_pipeline}e.
 This pipeline processes the samples captured as \ac{iq} samples.
 For each slow-time sample, 41 fast-time samples are taken, forming a single \ac{cir}.
 Once collected, the amplitude of these samples is calculated.
 The resulting amplitude versus fast-time is shown in \Cref{fig:preprocessing_pipeline}a.
-While phase information is also available, it is discarded due to unsynchronized transmitter and receiver clocks.
+While phase information is available, it is discarded because phase stability across unsynchronized, low-cost UWB hardware is often unreliable.
+Furthermore, the high sensitivity of phase data makes it more vulnerable to environmental noise and multipath effects in complex settings.
 These \ac{cir}s are then combined into a matrix, of which a heatmap representation is shown in \Cref{fig:preprocessing_pipeline}b.
 Each row in the matrix corresponds to a \ac{cir} (the ``slow time"'), and each column captures variations across time at a certain distance (the ``fast time'').
 The maximum value of the slow-time index of the matrix is 120 seconds, representing all \ac{cir} samples collected from a single person in a specific environment and setup.
 To calculate the breathing rate over a shorter duration than the full experiment, a 30-second windowing operation is applied to the \ac{cir} matrix with a stride of 15 seconds.
 This window size was empirically determined to be an optimal balance between the dataset size required for model training and the accuracy of the \ac{fft} that will be applied later in the pipeline.
 Using an overlapping windowing approach results in more training samples, which is advantageous for training a \ac{nn}.
+The 15-second stride is used only during training to augment the dataset.
+At deployment, the update rate is configurable by adjusting the stride between successive windows.
 Careful splitting between train and validation samples in our validation strategy will ensure no data leakage is introduced, which is further detailed in \Cref{sec:results_and_analysis}.
 An example of a window is shown in \Cref{fig:preprocessing_pipeline}c.
 In this representation, it is clear that a periodic signal is present around range bin 8.
 In the next step, an \ac{fft} is applied to each column, generating a frequency spectrum for each distance bin.
 The obtained representation is shown on \Cref{fig:preprocessing_pipeline}d, which is referred to as a range-frequency map.
 Peaks at the target breathing frequency are expected at the range index where a person is present.
 To focus on breathing rate-specific frequencies, signals below 0.09~Hz or above 0.5~Hz should be filtered out.
 This band-pass operation also suppresses low-frequency components arising from static objects and slow-varying factors such as temperature or background changes.
 When zooming in to this frequency range, peaks are indeed present in the example.
 Since the first peak index is present at index 3, the first 4 range bins can also be removed.
 Both the frequency filtering and range bin removal can be implemented with an image crop operation.
 The result of this operation is shown in \Cref{fig:preprocessing_pipeline}e, showing which movement frequencies are present at each distance.
 The final step involves applying Min-Max normalization to scale all values between 0 and 1.
 This ensures consistent data scales across all \ac{cir} windows, which will benefit \ac{nn} approaches.
 The min and max values are derived solely from the training data to prevent data leakage.
 The normalized \ac{cir} window then serves as input to the breathing detection algorithms, which in our case will be either rule-based techniques or neural networks.